Langevin diffusions on the torus: estimation and applications: Estimation for toroidal diffusions

-We present now an specific approximation for the tpd of the WN process that allows to model the multimodality in the tpd.
-Multimodality is not uncommon for toroidal diffusions since each coordinate can move towards its mean value in two directions and, contrary to what happens with the OU process, this implies that neither the WN nor the MvM processes have tpds within the parametric families of the sdis.
+We now present a specific approximation for the tpd of the WN process that allows to model the multimodality in the tpd.
+Multimodality is not uncommon for toroidal diffusions since each coordinate can move towards its mean value in two directions and, contrary to what happens with the OU process, this implies that neither the WN nor the MvM processes have tpds within the parametric\nopagebreak[4] families of the sdis.\\

 The approximation relies on the connection of the WN process with the tractable multivariate OU process: